garrandall/popular-music-data/tracks/it-s-late-queen.md

 Did I live my life right?

-(It's late) Ooh, but it's time to set me free
+(It's late) Oh, but it's time to set me free
-(It's late) Ooh yes, I know, but there's no way it has to be (Too late) So let the fire take our bodies this night (So late) Let the waters take our guilt in the tide, now It's late, it's late, it's late, it's late
+(It's late) Oh yes, I know, but there's no way it has to be (Too late) So let the fire take our bodies this night (So late) Let the waters take our guilt in the tide, now It's late, it's late, it's late, it's late